oap-project/gazelle_plugin/docs/index.md

 For Spark Standalone Mode, please set the above value as relative path to the jar file.
 For Spark Yarn Cluster Mode, please set the above value as absolute path to the jar file.

+More Configuration, please check the document [Configuration Guide](./Configuration.md)

 Example to run Spark Shell with ArrowDataSource jar file
 ```